 Ryan joined Watsi on March 21st, 2014.
 Eight years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ryan's most recent donation traveled 8,800 miles to support Sambath, a man from Cambodia, to fund a hip replacement so he can walk more easily.
+Ryan's most recent donation traveled 1,900 miles to support Rose, a beautiful 7-month-old baby from Haiti, to fund surgery that will help her to grow up healthy and strong.

 Sambath is a 42-year-old soldier who now lives in a rural province of Cambodia with his mother.
 In his free time Sambath enjoys reading books, watching TV, listening to music, and meeting with friends.
 One year ago Sambath began experiencing pain in both hips.
 Now he has difficulty walking.
 Sambath was evaluated by doctors and due to the osteonecrosis in his hips, where his bones break down due to lack of blood flow, a total hip replacement surgery is recommended to restore his mobility.
 Fortunately, Sambath learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve Sambath of his pain and allow him to walk easily.
 Treatment is scheduled for November 23rd, and Sambath needs help raising $1,087 to pay for this procedure.
 Sambath says, "I really hope that the pain will go away and I can walk easily again."